A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Applications in Multiple Access Communication Channels

 \subsubsection{MAC without Feedback}

-Consider a MAC without feedback, where based on Remarks~\ref{Remark 20} and~\ref{Remark 3} the reduced version of the previous section's results can be utilized for our analysis.
-Here, the result of~\cite{Ghanem} is recovered as a special case of our general result. \begin{col} Consider the system model~\eqref{eqnMAC1} and suppose that the channel inputs are functions of the messages only. i.e.,
+Consider a MAC without feedback, where based on Remarks~\ref{Remark 20} and~\ref{Remark 3} the reduced version of the previous section's results can be utilized for our analysis. \begin{col} Consider the system model~\eqref{eqnMAC1} and suppose that the channel inputs are functions of the messages only. i.e.,

 then,

 and,

 \end{col} \begin{proof} Proofs easily follow from Remark~\ref{Remark 3}. \end{proof}